szabgab/perlmaven.com/sites/en/pages/perl-hashes.md

 and hashes.
 Arrays are ordered, and you access an element of an array using its numerical index.
 Hashes are un-ordered and you access a value using a key which is a string.

-Each hash key is associated with a single <b>value</b> and the keys are all unique inside a single hash structure.
+Each hash key is associated with a single **value** and the keys are all unique inside a single hash structure.
 That means no repetitive keys are allowed.
 (If you really, really want to have more than one values for a key, you'll will need to wait a bit till we reach the references.)